 - Peace Corps

-Using these and other resources, your career advisor can help you put together a unique post-graduate short-term experience, whether in the United States or abroad.
+Using these and other resources, your career coach can help you put together a unique post-graduate short-term experience, whether in the United States or abroad.

 Fellowships for post-graduate study